kipurc/ClientSatApp/bluelist-mobiledata-web/README.md

+Sample: bluelist-mobiledata-web
+===
-BlueList sample app utlizing IBM's MBaaS Services written using Bootstrap and Angular.
+The bluelist-mobiledata-web sample demonstrates the BlueList sample app utilizing IBM's MBaaS Services written using Bootstrap and Angular.

+This sample works with the Mobile Backend Starter, an application boilerplate that is available on [Codename: Bluemix](https://www.ng.bluemix.net).
+With this boilerplate, you can quickly incorporate pre-built, managed, and scalable cloud services into your mobile applications without relying on IT involvement.
+You can focus on building your mobile applications rather than the complexities of managing the back end infrastructure.

 Prerequisites
 ----